omahs/imx-docs/README.md

 This will copy the existing set of docs into a `<doc_instance_id>_versioned_docs/version-<version>` folder in the root of the project folder (this appears to be unconfigurable).

+A few things to note once a document set has been versioned:

+* The SDK files `docs/main/sdk-docs/<your_sdk>` are now treated as the `next` version set of docs.
+Updating those docs will **not** update the docs on the published site.
+These docs will be used when running the version command (above) to generate a new version of the docs.
+So once a document instance has been versioned, treat the docs in `docs/main/sdk-docs/<your_sdk>` as work in progress version of your doc instance.
+*  To update the latest/current (or previous) version docs, you will need to update the files in the appropriate `<doc_instance_id>_versioned_docs/version-<version>` folder.
+*  A version switcher button will appear next to the SDK switcher button of the newly versioned SDK docs.
+[Example of the version switcher](https://docs.x.immutable.com/sdk-docs/core-sdk-ts/overview) (in the right-hand sidebar).

-Check out the [docusaurus docs on versioning](https://docusaurus.io/docs/versioning) for more info about how it works.
+Check out the [docusaurus docs on versioning](https://docusaurus.io/docs/versioning) for more info about how document instance versioning works.

 ## Hosted SDK API References